+Coronavirus: Delhi Health Minister Satyendar Jain hospitalised after fever, breathing trouble

-Coronavirus: PM Narendra Modi to hold video call with states today to discuss surge in cases
+PM Narendra Modi will hold a video call with states today to discuss the surge in infections.

-Globally, the coronavirus has infected over 80.14 lakh people so far, and killed more than 4.36 lakh.
+Delhi Health Minister Satyendar Jain was hospitalised on Tuesday after he developed a fever and breathing problems.

 Prime Minister Narendra Modi will hold discussions with the heads of 21 states and union territories at 3 pm on Tuesday as cases in India continue to rise.
 This will be part of this two-day consultation with the states.
 On Monday, Home Minister Amit Shah had chaired an all-party meeting.